 Neither does Sheryl, it seems.
 “I am not recommending that if anyone wants to get promoted, then go out and cry,” she adds.
 Bottom line: If you have to cry at work then do it, otherwise wait til you’re off the clock.

-Despite getting emotional at work sometimes, Sheryl says that she’s even cried on Mark Zuckerberg’s supportive shoulder before.
+Despite getting emotional at work sometimes, Sheryl says that she’s even cried on the supportive shoulder of Mark Zuckerberg before.
 Way to be there for your Facebook team, Zuck!

 Have you wondered how long it would take before Mark Zuckerberg made a smartphone with Facebook login and tons of Facebook features?
 Well, alas the time has come apparently.
 Tech insiders in the “know” expect Facebook to reveal their heavily customized Android smartphone.
 The phone is supposedly jam-packed with easy access to popular Facebook-specific features.